Part 1: RabbitMQ for beginners - What is RabbitMQ?

 RabbitMQ Example

 In this guide, we follow a scenario where a web application allows users to upload information to a website.
 The site will handle this information, generate a PDF, and email it back to the user.
-Handling the information, generating the PDF, and sending the email will, in this example case, take several seconds.
-That is one of the reasons why a message queue will be used to perform the task.
+This process will, in this example, take several seconds and is one of the good reasons why a message queue will be used to perform the task.

-When the user has entered user information into the web interface, the web application will create a "PDF processing" message that includes all of the important information the user needs into a message and place it onto a queue defined in RabbitMQ.
+When the user enters information into the web interface, the web application will create a "PDF processing" message that includes all of the important information needed to perform the task.
+That message is then placed onto a queue defined in RabbitMQ.

 RabbitMQ workflow tutorial

-The basic architecture of a message queue is simple - there are client applications called producers that create messages and deliver them to the broker (the message queue).
-Other applications, called consumers, connect to the queue and subscribe to the messages to be processed.
-Software may act as a producer, or consumer, or both a consumer and a producer of messages.
+The basic architecture of a message queue is simple.
+There are client applications called producers that create messages and deliver them to the broker (the message queue).
+Other applications, called consumers, connect to the queue and subscribe to the messages for processing.
+Software can act as a producer, a consumer, or both a consumer and a producer of messages.
 Messages placed onto the queue are stored until the consumer retrieves them.

 When and why should you use RabbitMQ?

-Message queueing allows web servers to respond to requests quickly instead of being forced to perform resource-heavy procedures on the spot that may delay response time.
-Message queueing is also good when you want to distribute a message to multiple consumers or to balance loads between workers.
+Message queueing allows web servers to respond quickly to requests instead of being forced to perform resource-heavy procedures on the spot that may delay response time.
+Message queueing is also useful when you want to distribute messages to multiple consumers or to balance loads among workers.

 The consumer takes a message off the queue and starts processing the PDF.
-At the same time, the producer is queueing up new messages.
-The consumer can be on a totally different server than the producer or they can be located on the same server.
+At the same time, the producer continues to add new messages to the queue.
+The consumer can be on a totally different server than the producer, or they can be located on the same server.
 The request can be created in one programming language and handled in another programming language.
-The point is, the two applications will only communicate through the messages they are sending to each other, which means the sender and receiver have low coupling.
+The point is, these two applications will only communicate through the messages they are sending to each other, which means the sender and receiver have low coupling.

 RabbitMQ beginners tutorial